 — Philadelphia 76ers (@sixers) February 13, 2018

 "It was amazing," Embiid said.
 "I really wanted him to get it.
 I'm happy for him.
-I'm glad that he did.
+I'm glad that he did it.
 He's a key piece into our team.
-Him and Dario (Saric), I think if you to go where we want to, those two, they're going to be one of the main reasons."
+Him and Dario (Saric), I think to go where we want to, those two, they're going to be one of the main reasons."